CapSap/norm-tribute/README.md

 It's pulling tweets from twitter using the twitter API using Express and React.

-View the live site here: ~~https://immense-depths-37700.herokuapp.com/~~ https://rip-norm.onrender.com/
+View the live site here: ~~https://immense-depths-37700.herokuapp.com/~~ heroku is no longer free =(

+https://rip-norm.onrender.com/